taimoor07/react-webpack-node/README.md

-This project is just for learning purpose.
+### Practice: Creact Reactjs app without using create-react-app.

-I have create reactjs app without create-react-app.
-I have used
+## I have used

-webpack: to bundle the files
+# webpack: to bundle the files

-babel: to transpile the js to older versions
+# babel: to transpile the js to older versions

-expressjs: to serve static build files
+# expressjs: to serve static build files